Which states have the safest highways?

 Whether these accidents are the result of careless driving, hazardous weather, or vehicle malfunctions, the possible causes are endless.

 Motorists take precautions in making each driving experience a safe one.
 But regardless of effort, accidents happen every day throughout the United States.
-But which states can boast of highways yielding the least amount of accidents?
+But which states can boast of having the safest highways in America?

 Before getting out on the road, enter your zip code above and start searching for car insurance now!